StraitsX/EIPs/EIPS/eip-pbmrc1.md

     ) external;

-    /// @notice Retrieves the details of a PBM token type given its tokenId.
+    /// @notice Retrieves the details of a PBM Token type given its tokenId.
     /// @dev This function fetches the PBMToken struct associated with the tokenId and returns it.
     /// @param tokenId The identifier of the PBM token type.
     /// @return A PBMToken struct containing all the details of the specified PBM token type.